 The Fund may enter into reverse repurchase agreements, which involve the sale of securities held by the Fund subject to its agreement to repurchase the securities at an agreed-upon date or upon demand and at a price reflecting a market rate of interest.
 Reverse repurchase agreements are subject to the Fund's limitation on borrowings and may be entered into only with banks or securities dealers or their affiliates.
-While a reverse repurchase agreement is outstanding, the Fund will maintain the segregation, either on its records or with the Trust's custodian, of cash or other liquid securities, marked to market daily, in an amount at least equal to its obligations under the reverse repurchase agreement.
+While a reverse repurchase agreement is outstanding, the Fund will comply either with the asset coverage provisions of Section 18 under the 1940 Act or treat such reverse repurchase agreement as "derivative transactions" pursuant to Rule 18f-4.